alexec/docker-maven-plugin/README.md

 * Set the name of the container.
 * Wait for the service on the container to start.
 * Add support for pushing tested containers.

+Notes to self:

+	docker ps -a -q | xargs docker rm